karthikhosur/italtoken/whitepaper.md

 The integration of ITAL tokens with the CVmine platform creates a virtuous cycle where user activities generate tangible rewards, which in turn incentivize further engagement.
 The comprehensive transaction ledger provides the technical foundation for this integration, enabling immediate token rewards while leveraging the security and transparency of the Stellar blockchain.

 The ITAL ecosystem establishes a robust framework for recognizing and incentivizing individual effort, while simultaneously laying the foundation for a sustainable, scalable, and self-sufficient digital environment.
-Although the platform initially verifies user activities to maintain integrity, future iterations aim to reduce centralized oversight by incorporating decentralized verification methods, such as peer reviews and reputation-based systems.
+Although the CVmine platform initially verifies user activities to maintain integrity, future iterations aim to reduce centralized oversight by incorporating decentralized verification methods, such as peer reviews and reputation-based systems.
 This evolution will further empower users and enhance trust, accountability, and autonomy within the ecosystem.

 By rewarding job seekers for their contributions to the platform, CVmine and ITAL transform the traditional job search process into a value-generating activity for all participants.
 This innovative approach aligns incentives between job seekers, employers, and the platform itself, creating a more equitable and efficient professional development ecosystem.